rafamarins/custommaps/README.md

 ### Installing

-Copy custommaps.min.js to your project and invoke initMap.
+Copy custommaps.min.js & custommaps.config.json (located in the dist folder) to your project and invoke initMap(Address, MapContainer).

 ```